 Education and approach

-Psychiatrists have studied first to become a doctor.
-Once they have graduated as a doctor, they can take on more study and training with the aim of becoming a psychiatrist.
+Psychiatrists are medical doctors with at least 11 years of training.
+Psychiatrists have studied first to become a medical doctor.
+Once they have graduated as a doctor, they take on more study and training to become a psychiatrist.

 There are many similarities between psychiatrists and psychologists.

 Both are trained to understand how your brain works, how you think and how you behave.
 Both are able to use different types of counselling and psychotherapy to help.